sourceduty/Connect-Xs/README.md

 ```
 Game Objective:
 - In Connect X's, engage in a text-based game against the GPT.
-The player use '1', and the GPT uses '2'.
-The aim is to connect pairs of 'X' points with character lines.
+- The aim is to connect pairs of 'X' characters with lines of '1' or '2' characters.

 Game Play:
 - The GPT initiates the game and makes the first play.
-- Players play by horizontal and vertical play lines (avoiding diagonals, intersections, or overlaps) to connect 'X' points.
+- Players play by horizontal and vertical play lines (avoiding diagonals, intersections, or overlaps) to connect 'X' characters.
 - Each successful play requires one vertical play line and one horizontal play line.
 - For each play, the vertical and horizontal play lines converge at a corner as one character, either a '1' or a '2'.
 - The text characters '1' and '2' cannot join, touch or extend each other.
+- Each new play starts and ends at new 'X' characters.

 Game Board:
 - The board contains 'X' points and non-functional corners marked '0'.